 This equates to large installers being about $2,000 to $5,000 more expensive than a smaller one.
 This being said this doesn’t mean you should completely write them off as an option.
 Just make sure you are looking at all the aspects of the product you are purchasing before deciding to go with the name brand that everyone knows and uses.

 Solar Production and Service Warranties: An Important Consideration for Homeowners

 Warranties vary depending on the manufacture of the product.
 There are a couple of different types of warranties that typically come with a solar installation.

-The service of an installation is normally has a warranty of 10 years.
+A solar installation normally has a 10-year warranty.
 This warranty covers certain materials that are damaged within the first 10 years of use.

 Production warranties typically last for about 25 years.
 These warranties guarantee a certain percentage of product production.
 Most guarantee that your panels will still produce between 80% to 90% of their original capacity in the first 25 years of use.

 Making sure that your manufacturer has good warranties will ensure that your investment will last in the long run.
-Go Solar group uses Axitec panels these panels have a 12 year manufacturer warranty and a 25 year production warranty of 85%.
+Go Solar Group uses Axitec panels these panels have a 15-year product warranty and a 25-year production warranty of 85%.